 '''

-opennms:stress-metrics -n 10 -i 15 -r 30
+metrics:stress -n 10 -i 15 -r 30

 '''

 While active, the command will continue to generate and persist collection sets.
 During this time you can monitor the system I/O and other relevant statistics.

 When your done, use CTRL+C to stop the stress tool.